 If you answer “yes” to all of these questions, you may qualify.

 Additionally, to be approved for DAPA, you must not be involved currently, nor since Nov.
 14, 2014, in a deportation removal or detention process.

-Michael Noriega cares about New Jersey’s immigrant community and he will fight to protect your interests.
-He speaks English, Spanish and Portuguese and is happy to assist all immigrant families living in New Jersey with their applications for DACA, Green Cards, Asylum, Protected Status, Naturalization and other programs.
-Further, if you or someone you know is facing criminal charges or deportation, Mr. Noriega will come to your defense swiftly.
+At Bramnick Law, we care about New Jersey’s immigrant community and will fight to protect your interests.
+Members of our legal team speak English, Spanish, and Portuguese and are happy to assist all immigrant families living in New Jersey with their applications for DACA, Green Cards, Asylum, Protected Status, Naturalization, and other programs.
+Further, if you or someone you know is facing criminal charges or deportation, our attorneys are available to come to your defense swiftly.